engageub/InternetIncome/README.md

 ```
 sudo bash updateProxies.sh
 ```
+### 🤔 How to use it multiple IP or VPN❓
+For advance users who wish to use multiple IP or multiple VPN, please use [test](https://github.com/engageub/InternetIncome/tree/test) branch.

 ## 📇 License:
 * This product is available for free and may be freely copied and distributed in its original form.